e-methane

 E-methane

-Currently, hundreds of LNG-fueled vessels are in commercial operation.
-If regulations and safety management practices are followed, no obstacles remain regarding safety and onboard operations for major scaling of methane as a maritime fuel.
-However, it will require attention to crew competence development for un-familiarized operators.
+Hundreds of vessels primarily fueled by methane in the form of liquefied natural gas (LNG) are currently in commercial operation.
+If regulations and safety management practices are followed, no significant barriers exist regarding safety and onboard operations for methane as a maritime fuel (see also regulation and certification tile for e-methane).

 Vessel emissions